j0gsDev/gatsby-plugin-facebook-multi-pixel/README.md

-# gatsby-plugin-facebook-pixel
+# gatsby-plugin-facebook-multi-pixels

 Easily add Facebook Pixel to your Gatsby site.
-At this time, 'ViewContent' event is triggered via onRouteUpdate.
+At this time, 'ViewContent' event is triggered (optionaly) via onRouteUpdate.

 ## Install
-`npm install --save gatsby-plugin-facebook-pixel`
+`npm install --save gatsby-plugin-facebook-multi-pixels`

 ## How to use